WISHING A VERY HAPPY DEEPAVALI TO THOSE CELEBRATING

 Now add maida along with cardamom powder and whisk the contents till you attain a smooth batter.
 Cover the batter and keep aside for approximately an hour.
 (Adjust consistency at this point.
 If it is thick, add a little milk and if it is thin as a little maida)

 Heat ghee in a flat and broad pan or kadahi and reduce heat.

 Mix the batter well and take two tablespoons of the batter and pour it into the ghee.
 Do not stir or try to spread the batter as it will do that job itself.
 Depending on how big your pan is, add two to three malpuas at a time on low medium heat.

 Flip carefully to cook the other side.
-Fry both the sides till they turn golden brown in color.
-The edges, especially, need to be brownish in color.
+Fry both the sides till they turn golden brown in colour.
+The edges, especially, need to be brownish in colour.

 Remove the malpua on an absorbent sheet to remove excess ghee.
 Then transfer it to the syrup.
 Soak till the malpua softens.
 I mostly keep it soaked till it is time to serve it.
 (I store the malpua in the syrup in a container and it stays for nearly a week in the fridge)

 Once done, remove the malpua with a slotted spoon, to get rid of extra syrup, and place on serving plate.
 Serve garnished with nuts and chilled rabdi.
 Enjoy!

 Yield – 20 Malpua (3½ – 4 inch)